sonoftheright/game0/README.md

 Version: 0.0.0000

-This repository is for the detritus left behind by our frantic learning process!
+This repository is for the pieces left behind by our frantic learning process!
 We will continue to deface this repository with drab little programs until our minds are hardened and our knowledge vast in the realms of syntax, design, and algorithmic purity!
 Be wary, all ye who run any .exe here!